 Having recently had wild success with online petitions on change.org with the arson case of Carol Ann and Laura Stutte, I quickly composed a letter and petition on change.org and had success within a matter of hours.
 I was really blown away by General Mills’ response.

 Carla: I try to keep up with any research that advances understanding of transgender people, but I often find that regardless of strides forward, science always fails to advance equality.
 It’s up to each of us to compel those around us to treat others with dignity and respect.
-I know that you a religious person.

-Monika: Do you think that a belief in religion could somehow help transgender women?
-What is the role of religion in your life?
+Monika: I know that you are religious.
+Do you think that religious belief can provide support or guidance for transgender women?
+What role does religion play in your life?

 My questions to faith leaders went unanswered until I finally realized that my religion was just another myth.
 I’m not so bold or arrogant that I can profess there is no God, but I cannot profess that there is one either.
 That is why I consider myself agnostic.

-Monika: Are you a feminist?
+Monika: Would you describe yourself as a feminist?

 Carla: I’m not so strong in my positions that I would describe myself as a feminist, but I do take issue with stereotypical gender roles.